husonlab/phylosketch-app/README.md

 ## Selected features

-This is a list of all the features that were selected when creating the sample:
+This is a list of all the features that were selected when creating the project using the Gluon plugin:

 ### JavaFX 18.0.2 Modules